geovedi/book-notes/2021/unsettled.notes.md

   - IPCC's "Summaries for Policymakers" can be influenced by governments with specific policy agendas.
   - Objectivity in assessment processes and products can be compromised due to various opportunities for influence.
 - Introducing the Red Team Concept and Public Reception
-  - The author presented the Red Team idea at a conference, receiving a favorable response from experts.
+  - Koonin presented the Red Team idea at a conference, receiving a favorable response from experts.
   - The concept was highlighted during the March for Science in 2017.
   - The Wall Street Journal published an opinion piece advocating for a Red Team review of climate science assessments.
 - Objections and Responses to the Red Team Proposal